The Political Quarterly: History

-The first meeting of the Political Quarterly
+First meeting

 The first meeting was held at the London School of Economics and consisted of about 40 or 50 leading intellectuals.
 Soon afterwards the founders issued a printed prospectus.
 The signatories included adherents of both the Labour and Liberal parties, and some were not known to belong to any party.

-The first edition of the Political Quarterly
+First edition

 The minimum amount considered necessary to ensure a trial run of three years was £2,000, allowing for substantial deficits during this period.
 Martin, Robson and Woolf persuaded a number of their friends and acquaintances to contribute sums varying from £5 to £150, but the total came to less than half the amount needed.
 After a series of persuasive letters from Robson, Bernard Shaw was convinced to donate £1,000 to plug the gap.
 They set up a small committee to take responsibility for launching the quarterly.
 This consisted of Leonard Woolf, A. M. Carr-Saunders, Harold Laski, J. M. Keynes, T. E. Gregory, Kingsley Martin and William Robson.

 Publication by Macmillan began in January 1930.
 Virginia Woolf hand-sewed early editions of the journal.

 Early years

-The first issue of The Political Quarterly stated that:"The function of The Political Quarterly will be to discuss social and political questions from a progressive point of view.
+The first issue of The Political Quarterly stated:"The function of The Political Quarterly will be to discuss social and political questions from a progressive point of view.
 It will act as a clearing-house of ideas and a medium of constructive thought.
 It will not be tied to any party and will publish contributions from persons of various political affiliations.
 It will be a journal of opinion, not of propaganda.
 But it has been planned by a group of writers who hold certain general political ideas in common and it will not be a mere collection of unrelated articles..."The year before the financial crisis of 1931 was a difficult moment at which to launch a new periodical.
 The journal experienced significant losses in 1930, 1931 and 1932.
 However, it managed to survive, and among those who helped them was Sir Stafford Cripps.
 In 1933 Robson approached George Bernard Shaw for further funding, but he flatly refused, writing: "Derelict magazines are hard to kill; or rather they are hard to bury… I think it shocking to bleed Cripps personally to keep the wreck afloat".

 Kingsley Martin was appointed editor of The New Statesman and The Nation.
 In the summer of 1931 he retired as joint editor of The Political Quarterly and was succeeded by Leonard Woolf.
 Martin remained a member of the editorial board until his death in 1969 and he took a continuing interest in the paper he helped to found.
 During the 1930s, the Political Quarterly carried articles by such noted figures as Leon Trotsky, C. P. Scott, R. H. Tawney, Bertrand Russell and Mary Stocks.